shivannis/xandr-docs-public/xandr-docs/data-science-toolkit/bid-valuation-with-custom-models.md

 where,

-- Pr(Click | Impression) = Probability of Click, given an impression
+- `Pr(Click | Impression)` = Probability of Click, given an impression

-- R = Expected return if user has clicked
+- `R` = Expected return if user has clicked

 ### Expected valuation model with offline factors

 The probability of a client-specific offline event, given an online event (`Pr(offline event | online event)`), is not a model that
 Xandr could ever construct.
-Since these types of models would involve non-fixed values of R, a number of Conditional Component Model Types can be associated with an Augmented Line Item or campaign.
+Since these types of models would involve non-fixed values of `R`, a number of Conditional Component Model Types can be associated with an Augmented Line Item or campaign.
 A '`custom_models`' array field can be used to influence the calculation of an EV for a given impression.
 In the case where a specific model is not associated in the `custom_models` group setting, a default or Xandr derived value will be used in the calculation.

 ### Cadence modifier